 - 7.1.
-All staff will ensure that in line with DFE guidance on information sharing 2018 they will: Contribute to inter-agency working as part of its statutory duty.
-This includes work with the LA, SC, the police, health services and other services to protect the welfare of its pupils through the early help process and by contributing to inter-agency plans to provide additional support. - 7.2.
+All staff will ensure that in line with DFE guidance on information sharing they will: Contribute to interagency working as part of its statutory duty.
+This includes work with the LA, SC, the police, health services and other services to protect the welfare of its pupils through the early help process and by contributing to interagency plans to provide additional support. - 7.2.
 In recognition of this, staff members are aware that whilst GDPR places a duty on Academy to process personal information fairly and lawfully, it is not a barrier to sharing information where failure to do so would result in the pupils being place at the risk of harm.
-Staff members will ensure that fear of sharing information does not stand in the way of their responsibility to promote the welfare and safety of pupils. - 7.3.
+Staff members will ensure that fear of sharing information does not stand in the way of their responsibility to promote the welfare and safety of pupils.

+- 7.3.
 All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - 7.4.
 However, we also recognise that all matters relating to child protection are personal to children and families.
 Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need to know basis. - 7.5.
-We will always undertake to share our intention to refer a child to Social Care with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
-If in doubt, we will consult with Children's Services Team on this point.
+We will always undertake to share our intention to refer a child to Social Care with parents /carers unless to do so could put the child at greater risk of harm or impede a criminal investigation.
+If in doubt, we will consult with other professionals, including use of the NPCC when to call the police materials to determine the next step.